idsweb/ids-azure-integrationlabs/README.md

 The fudementals.logicapps folder has some logic apps demos.
 The data folder in fundementals.logicapps has sample images and JSON messages that can be uploaded to Azure Service Bus using the explorer.

+__You can deploy these to your own subscription using the Deploy to Azure button in the repo.__

 ### Lab-CreatinganAndManipulatingJson

 Without liquid transforms or XSLT (which both need integration accounts) you need to manipulate JSON.